Accurate Models of NVIDIA Tensor Cores

-In the fp32 output mode with fp16/bf16 as the input format, the FMA size is $8$, and one extra bit is used internally, for the alignment and accumulation of significands of products $p_{\ell}$.
+In the fp32 output mode with fp16/bf16 as the input format, $\NFMA=8$, and $\neab=1$ is used for the alignment and accumulation of significands of products $p_{\ell}$.
 The rounding mode at both the alignment and post-normalization stages is truncation, whereas in fp16 output mode the rounding mode after normalization is Round-to-Nearest Ties-to-Even (RNE).
 The alignment of the significands is $26$ bits wide, with $2$ integer bits and $24$ fractional bits, while the adder output must be

-It should be noted that only three extra carry bits can be detected through testing~\cite{khmi25}, and although a fourth carry bit is assumed to exist by logic, to the best of our knowledge it cannot be verified through numerical tests unless we assume that there is no intermediate normalisation~\cite{vlpg25} when computing \eqref{eq:inner}.\footnote{A test vector is needed, that can distinguish normalisation followed by the addition of the final addend, versus addition of the final addend to an accumulator that is in a denormalised form with the fourth carry bit set, followed by the final normalisation and truncation instead of rounding.}
+due to extra bits required for accumulation carries.
+We note that only three extra carry bits can be detected through testing~\cite{khmi25}, and although a fourth carry bit is assumed to exist by logic, to the best of our knowledge it cannot be verified through numerical tests unless we assume that there is no intermediate normalisation~\cite{vlpg25} when computing \eqref{eq:inner}.\footnote{A test vector is needed, that can distinguish normalisation followed by the addition of the final addend, versus addition of the final addend to an accumulator that is in a denormalised form with the fourth carry bit set, followed by the final normalisation and truncation instead of rounding.} The model that we have determined is shown in Fig.~\ref{fig_A100} (a).

-The approximate model is shown in Fig.~\ref{fig_A100} (a).
-For tf19 input mode, the $\NFMA$ is $4$, with truncation as the default rounding mode.
+For the tf19 input mode, the $\NFMA=4$, with truncation as the default rounding mode.
+The model is shown in Fig.~\ref{fig_A100} (b).
 The bit-width of the denormalised sum must be $29$-bit wide.

-The model is shown in Fig.~\ref{fig_A100} (b).
-The products remain denormalised for fp16/bf16/tf19 input modes, as previously discussed in the context of V100.
+The products remain denormalised for fp16/bf16/tf19 input modes, as previously discussed in the context of V100 and fp16.